gabiseabra/styled-transition-group/README.md

 ### Attach transition props

-Styled component's `attr()` method can be used to attach transition props to a component.
+Styled component's `attrs()` method can be used to attach transition props to a component.
 Props unrelated to CSSTransition are passed to the child component.

 [Live example on Stackblitz](https://stackblitz.com/edit/02-styled-transition-group?file=Fade.js)